rrowland15/audioMicroservicePomodoro/README.md

 ### How to receive a song

 The song will automatically be saved to a local directory (which will automatically be created for the user) called tempaudiofolder.
 This is where a file called temp.wav will be stored and overwritten when additional song requests occur.
+However, if you are looking for confirmation that the file is converted and saved in the location the microservice will return "True" if the transaction occured and "False" otherwise.

 - Example of User receiving confirmation that file has been converted and saved to tempaudiofolder directory
 ```